phdonner/phdonner/markdown.md

  ### 📋 Tasks

 - [ ] Find a way of activating Mermaid nodes on GitHub
-- [ ] Hide the Mermaid view control box
+- [ ] Hide the GitHub Mermaid view control box

 <!-- The first matter is being developed on two GitHub discussion threads:  -->
 <!-- https://github.com/orgs/community/discussions/46096                    -->